 There is no placement test for these courses (though if you remember none of your high school algebra, we recommend that you review it first, or take an algebra course at a community college).
 Math 23 is Scripps's pre-calculus course.
 Pitzer's is Math 25.
-Math 25 is more timeintensive and mathematically stronger preparation for calculus.
+Math 25 is more time-intensive and mathematically stronger preparation for calculus.
 Our experience is that students from Math 25 do better in calculus.
-Math 25 is being offered in Fall 2023.
-Any students who wish to start with precalculus, if Math 25 is not offered, can take Math 30P if offered, which combines pre-calculus with calculus in a two-credit course.
+Any students who wish to start with pre-calculus, if Math 25 is not offered, can take Math 30P if offered, which combines pre-calculus with calculus in a two-credit course.